We all know that public representatives can be persuaded, through lobbying efforts, to take action. But daycares?! Really?

 In the DC area, at any rate, there are way more babies than there are spots in quality daycare facilities.
 The cost is through the roof.
 And waitlists can be hundreds of names long.
 It usually costs some amount of money (in DC, on average, around $75-150) simply to join a daycare waitlist.
 And some daycares charge you an annual fee just to stay on the list.
 It’s a racket.

 When my husband and I were expecting our first baby, we sent waitlist deposit checks to our top five daycare centers literally the day we got the positive pregnancy test.
 That early timing wasn’t going to assure us a spot, though.
 With infant classrooms of only 6-10 babies and sibling preferences, there were so few spots opening each year that we were starting to feel desperate.

 So what did we do?
 I lobbied for daycare!

 Three Strategies for Lobbying Daycare

-- Visit, and Make a Positive Impression: Showing up in person at a daycare not only gives you important information about whether you’d like the place, but it also allows you to meet some of the people who work there.
+- Visit, and Make a Positive Impression: Showing up in person at daycare not only gives you important information about whether you’d like the place but also allows you to meet some of the people who work there.
 To the extent you are kind, courteous, and enthusiastic, it can’t hurt.
 We visited one daycare per month while I was pregnant to spread out the effort.
-After you visit, hand write a thank you note.
+After you visit, handwrite a thank you note.
 I’m serious.

 - Write to Them After Your Baby is Born: After our oldest son was born, we wrote a handwritten letter to our top choice center.
 The letter included a photo of our little guy, a declaration that they were our first choice, and the sentiment that we would be incredibly delighted to send him to their center.
 We may have also made a plea that our son would increase their red-headed diversity.